game-ci/unity3d-windows-build-scripts-drafts/ReadMe.md

 ## [github-actions-windows-jessetg](./github-actions-windows-jessetg)

-These are some files shared by JesseTG which could also come handy if you intend to build unity things on a windows runner some day :v:.
+These are some files shared by JesseTG which could also come handy if you intend to build unity things on a windows runner some day :v:. _Note: building from a windows runner can also build for different platforms such as macOS, Linux, etc._

 ## License